Table of Contents

-The easiest way to add money to your Chime debit card is through direct deposit.
+Direct Deposit - The easiest way to add money to your Chime debit card is through direct deposit.
 Cardholders can provide their employer with their Chime bank routing/account number and bank name (Bancorp or Stride it varies from user-to-user).
-A form with this information provided comes in the envelope when Chime ships your Visa debit card.
+A direct deposit form is delivered with your Chime Visa debit card.
 With direct deposit your funds go directly into your Chime card and you avoid any deposit/reload fees.

 Is Chime a Reloadable Card?

-Yes & no. Chime isn't a General Purpose Reloadable Card like Green Dot, NetSpend, Serve Card, Blue Bird, RushCard etc. The cards that we just mentioned are reloadable prepaid cards.
-Chime is actually a digital bank, and the Chime card is actually a bank debit card that offers overdraft.
-It is however, reloadable and cardholders can add money to their Chime debit card from the cash register of stores like CVS, Rite Aid, 7-Eleven, Walgreens and more.
+No, Chime isn't a General Purpose Reloadable Card like Green Dot, NetSpend, Serve Card, Bluebird, RushCard etc. The cards that I just mentioned are reloadable prepaid cards.
+Chime is actually a mobile bank account, and the Chime Visa® card is a bank debit card.
+However, for the most part it pretty much function like a reloadable card.

 Where Can I Load My Chime Debit Card?

-Chime debit cardholders can make a deposit or reload their cards at CVS, Walgreens, Rite Aid, 7-Eleven, and other participating retailers.
+Chime cardholders can make a deposit or reload their cards at reload locations like CVS, Walgreens, Rite Aid, 7-Eleven, and other participating retailers.
 Chime bank has partnered with Green Dot Reload @ The Register service to allow cardholders to add funds to their cards at the cash register for a $4.95 fee.
-This is a game changer because one of the drawbacks that many young people have (including myself) with debit cards is the process of going to the bank to add money to their card.
-Although Chime is a mobile bank with no local branch, it's a first for a bank account to allow members to make deposits this way.
+This is a game changer for a bank account, because one of the drawbacks that many young people have with traditional bank accounts is the process of actually going to the bank to deposit money onto their debit card.
+Although Chime is a mobile bank with no physical branch, it's a first for a bank account to allow members to make deposits via retail stores.